CaliCastle/TooDoo/Pods/BulletinBoard/README.md

 Even though you are creating a custom card, you may still want to display some standard elements, such as title labels or action buttons.

-To generate standard elements, use the methods of `BulletinInterfaceFactory`:
+To generate standard elements `BulletinInterfaceBuilder`.
+Interface builders with appearance objects (`BulletinAppearance`) to create standard elements.

+Use these methods to generate standard components for your custom items:

-- `makeTitleLabel(reading:)` to create a title label with the given title
+- `makeTitleLabel(text:)` to create a title label with the given title
-- `makeDescriptionLabel(isCompact:)` to create a description label
+- `makeDescriptionLabel()` to create a description label
 - `makeActionButton(title:)` to create an action button
 - `makeAlternativeButton(title:)` to create an alternative button
 - `makeGroupStack(spacing:)` to create a vertical stack view with the given spacing